builddiv/fluid-drawer-native/README.md

 # 🌊 Fluid Drawer Native

 Fluid Drawer Native is a highly customizable, fluid, and native-feeling drawer component for React Native.
-It supports touch gestures, dynamic height adjustments, and integrates seamlessly with device keyboards.
+With support for touch gestures, dynamic height adjustments, and seamless integration with device keyboards, this component ensures a premium user experience.
+Additionally, its lightweight footprint of just 16 kB ensures minimal impact on your application's performance.

 Designed by Ginhinio Castelen [(BUILDDIV LTD)](https://builddiv.com).